Katakrima

 I would rather be a starved, screaming man.

-Than to be slithering string of naught.
+Than a slithering string of naught.

 My sins are the only thing that has mass.